hilbix/tino/howto/foreman.md

 The webservice now serves with the certificate of LE.
 Yay!

 However I am a bit worried about the fact that I did not update something like `server_foreman_ssl_ca` to the chain certificate of LE.
 This might cause trouble in future when it comes to Puppet.
-However I will fix that when I stumble over it.
+Bit I (hopefully) will fix that when I stumble over it.

 For now, all I have is a bare Foreman's install which waits for being used.